Scottish landlords welcome political support for stronger enforcement

-The support from Mr. Simpson came during a speech at National Landlord Day, the largest landlord conference in the UK, which is taking place in Edinburgh today.
+The support from Mr Simpson came during a speech at National Landlord Day, the largest landlord conference in the UK.

 SAL has been pushing for additional regulation to professionalise and improve standards for tenants in the private sector.
 These include legislation requiring that all new tenancy agreements follow a strict wording and structure to make them easier to understand and new rules requiring all letting agents to be listed on a Scottish Government register.